Coercion Paraphilia

 Clinical lineage

-Coercion-linked arousal sits within the broader medical taxonomy of sexual variation that began with Richard von Krafft-Ebing's Psychopathia Sexualis (1886) and was extended by Sigmund Freud's Three Essays on the Theory of Sexuality (1905).
-The modern labels are later, Greek- and Latin-derived constructions that circulate chiefly in forensic and sexological reference works rather than in any single founding paper; the precise first coinage of biastophilia is not well documented.
+Coercion-linked arousal sits within the medical taxonomy of sexual variation that began with Richard von Krafft-Ebing's Psychopathia Sexualis (1886) and was extended by Sigmund Freud's Three Essays on the Theory of Sexuality (1905).
+The modern labels are later Greek- and Latin-derived constructions that circulate chiefly in forensic and sexological reference works rather than in any single founding paper: the precise first coinage of biastophilia is not well documented.

-Twentieth-century theorists tried to locate coercive arousal within larger frameworks.
-The sexologist Kurt Freund treated it as part of a courtship disorder, a disruption of the normal sequence of human courtship in which the assaultive phase is reached without the preceding consensual ones, while John Money framed it as a displacement paraphilia.
-Both are interpretive models rather than validated diagnostic entities.
+Twentieth-century theorists tried to locate coercive arousal inside larger frameworks.
+The sexologist Kurt Freund treated it as part of a courtship disorder, a disruption of the normal sequence of human courtship in which the assaultive phase is reached without the consensual ones preceding it, while John Money framed it as a displacement paraphilia.
+Czech sexology, working in the same tradition, uses the label pathological sexual aggressivity.
+All three are interpretive models rather than validated diagnostic entities.

-- 1987: The DSM-III-R discussed an appendix proposal sometimes called paraphilic rapism, which was rejected over fears of medicalising rape.
+- 1987: The DSM-III-R process considers an appendix proposal sometimes called paraphilic rapism.
+It is rejected over fears of medicalising rape.

 Conceptual & forensic evolution

-The through-line of this history is a deliberate narrowing: from Krafft-Ebing's broad catalogue of "perversions" to today's insistence that a paraphilic interest becomes a disorder only when it is distressing or acted upon non-consensually.
-The repeated rejection of a stand-alone coercion diagnosis reflects a hard-won consensus that rape is a crime to be prosecuted, not a mental disorder to be excused, even as forensic psychiatry continues to study coercive arousal in offender assessment and risk management.
+The through-line is deliberate narrowing: from Krafft-Ebing's broad catalogue of perversions to today's insistence that a paraphilic interest becomes a disorder only when it is distressing or acted upon non-consensually.
+The repeated rejection of a stand-alone coercion diagnosis reflects a hard-won consensus that rape is a crime to be prosecuted, not a mental disorder to be excused, even as forensic psychiatry keeps studying coercive arousal in offender assessment and risk management.

 In practice

-There is no legitimate or lawful expression of this interest, because its defining requirement, genuine non-consent, cannot be ethically or legally met.
-It is documented almost entirely in clinical assessment and forensic case literature, where the focus is risk evaluation, supervised treatment, and the prevention of offending.
-It must not be confused with sadism enacted consensually, or with consensual resistance role-play, both of which rest on informed agreement.
+There is no lawful or ethical expression of this interest, because its defining requirement, genuine non-consent, cannot be met without committing a crime.
+The pattern is documented almost entirely in clinical assessment and forensic case literature, where the focus is risk evaluation, supervised treatment, and the prevention of offending.
+It must not be confused with consensually enacted sadism, or with negotiated resistance role-play, both of which rest on informed agreement and a right to withdraw it.

 Psychology